The Fibonacci sequence is very well known, and is often explained with a story about...

 Beginner2022-06-22Added 12 answers

-It isn't exactly an application as such, but the upper bound of the size of a subtree in a Fibonacci heap whose root is a node with degree is where is the Fibonacci number.
+It isn't exactly an application as such, but the upper bound of the size of a subtree in a Fibonacci heap whose root is a node with degree k is F k + 2 where F n is the n t h Fibonacci number.